sanidhya711/text-on-gif/README.md

 ![Github Logo](https://i.imgur.com/7S0eVoC.gif)

  Although this looks pretty cool its not useful and would normally be called broken so ive decided to fix(atleast try) this and would be updated in the coming versions so this wouldnt happen anymore.
 Probably

- &nbsp;
- &nbsp;

- also if you use a gif with too many frames then the library crashes and shows some errors. i'll try to fix that too